QuickFastly/Nova-Regna/_templates/Character profile.md

 ## Summary

 Add a more detailed summary of the character here.
+Or delete this heading and have only the brief explanation, or only a summary.
+Up to you.

 ## Physical description